delingren/hp-iq804/README.md

     |Brown  |GND       |Black  |GND       |
     |Orange |3.3v	     |Red    |GND (wtf?)|

-* See some discussion on this [reddit thread](https://www.reddit.com/r/AskElectronics/comments/1d7cm2i/comment/l71as52/?context=3).
 * To test the amps, I cut the wires and soldered one half to 2.5mm headers.
 Then I plugged them to a perf board and provide 5v, 3.3v, and audio signal.
 * I took measurements of the current on both 5v and 3.3v.
 The 3.3v line has a constant current of ~60 μA, apparently not used for driving the speakers.
 * The 5v line tops at 60mA when the volume is maxed out, although the nominal wattage of the speakers is 4W (800 mA).